Lawnless1/Minimax_Connect4/README.md

 # Minimax_Connect4
-A scalable-intelligence connect 4 AI bult using a MiniMax algorithm
+A scalable-intelligence connect 4 AI built using a MiniMax algorithm